fredmaggiowski/gorest/README.md

 [![codecov](https://codecov.io/gh/fredmaggiowski/gorest/branch/master/graph/badge.svg)](https://codecov.io/gh/fredmaggiowski/gorest)&nbsp;
 [![GitHub issues](https://img.shields.io/github/issues/fredmaggiowski/gorest.svg "GitHub issues")](https://github.com/fredmaggiowski/gorest)

-Using GoRest extremely simple, all you need to do is create the handler, create your resources and decide on which path you want them to be available and register your desired _Routes_.
+All you need to do when using `gorest` is to create your resources and, once created the handler, assign them to the desired routes.

 ## Example